CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

 ### `ma_last_time`
 !!! description "`StableSwap.ma_last_time() -> uint256: view`"

     Getter for the last time the moving average (MA) was updated.
 This variable contains two packed values: *ma_last_time_p* and *ma_last_time_D*, as they are not always updated simultaneously.
-For instance, when users remove_liquidity, ma_last_time of p is not updated, but D is.
-Other than that, both values should be updated simultaneously.
+For instance, when users `remove_liquidity`, ma_last_time of p is not updated, but D is.
+Other than that, both values are updated simultaneously.

     Returns: last ma time (`uint256`).